openMetaAnalysis/Sepsis-treatment-with-corticosteroids/README.md

-# Sepsis (severe sepsis or septic shock) treatment with corticosteroids
+# Septic shock treatment with corticosteroids

 A living systematic review